-Domestic violence is a common situation.
+Domestic violence is a common, yet distressing situation.
 Many behaviours can be domestic violence, including physical, emotional, or economic abuse.
 If you have experienced domestic violence in your relationship, you might be able to make an application for a Domestic Violence Order.

-It can be a difficult time.
-Having the support of a lawyer can reduce stress and uncertainty.
+Domestic violence charges can be a difficult time.
+Having the support of a DV lawyer can reduce your stress and uncertainty.
 Contact us now for a phone consultation.

 A temporary order can be changed which is one of the benefits of them being temporary.
 Whenever you are back in court, the order will be reconsidered to ensure that they keep up with changing circumstances in your matter.

 A temporary DVO can include any terms that would ordinarily be included in final protection order and can include prohibitions from approaching someone’s home, their workplace, contacting them, or posting things on the internet amongst many other conditions.

 If you have been served with a temporary protection order, immediately contact a solicitor and get legal advice as to what the terms mean because if you breach any term of the order, it is considered a criminal offence.

 You must carefully read the order that has been served upon you, together with the supporting application.
 You may agree or disagree with the application, but you must make a very careful decision about what you do because it could affect you later on (particularly if there are Family Law proceedings in place or likely to commence).